RainerHeintzmann/CudaMat/README.md

 * V 1.1.6beta, bug fixes.
 The feature to avoid copy on write was now removed, as there were too many cases where this could cause trouble in nested function calls.
 Better handling of Cuda-Versions introduced in MatLab.
 * V 1.1.7beta, bug fixes. xx and zz were updated.
 * V 2.0.0beta, Major version change.
 CudaMat now supports python-style expansions for singleton dimension for binary functions of dip_image type input.
 Bug fixes.
 Mean projections of uneven sizes had a bug.
-* V 2.1.0beta, Various bug fixes and new functionality.
+* V 2.1.0beta, Varous bug fixes and new functions.
 See changelog of GitHub for details.
+* V 2.2.0beta, Now (close to) full support of the various matlab adressing schemes.
+Minor bug fixes

 # Ongoing work / Future goals